Updated: June 05, 2025

 Lenders’ appetite for single brick mortgages

-While some lenders are wary about granting mortgages on non-standard property types, there are still quite a few that will consider your application.
+While some lenders are wary of granting mortgages on non-standard property types, quite a few will still consider your application.

 For example, the following lenders grant mortgages for single skin wall properties…